guifranchi/vagrant-ubuntu-3node-cluster/README.md

 ### Clustering Configuration

-For JBoss EAP clustering in standalone-ha mode, use these bind addresses [web:16]:
+For JBoss EAP clustering in standalone-ha mode, use these bind addresses:

 ```
 # Example startup for node1